anaiva27/Burger-Logger/README.md

 <br>

 ## Installation
+Eat-Da-Burger application is deployed on Heroku platform, utilizing JawsDB add-on.
+The webpage can be accessed by following the link at the top og the page.
-To run this application, the user will need to install Node.js, and after that initialize the folder containing the application by typing `npm init -y` in the command line.
-The `package.json` will hold various metadata relevant to the project.
-This file is used to give information to npm that allows it to identify the project as well as how to handle the project's dependencies.
-Then the user can install  all of the required dependencies by typing `npm i`.
-The project was build with JavaScript and SQL programming languages.
-To successfully manage the employees and the whole system, the user has to run the SQL script `schema.sql` located in the `db` folder in the root directory.
+To run this application on a local machine, the user will need to install Node.js and MySQL Workbench, then initialize the folder containing the application by typing `npm init -y` and `npm i` in the command line to install required dependencies such as `mysql, express, bodyParser`.
+The `package.json` will hold various metadata that's relevant to the project.
+Also the user has to run the SQL script `schema.sql`  and `seeds.sql` located in the `db` folder in the root directory.

 ```
 npm init -y